 Be sure to check out our Tobacco News Feed -- scroll down to lower right of homepage for current tobacco-related news from various news sources on the World Wide Web

 The MDQuit Resource Center developed and is disseminating a training program titled, “Breaking the Habit in Behavioral Health (BH2): New Hope for Clients Who Smoke”* for behavioral health providers across Maryland.
-The scheduled trainings will take place at UMBC South Campus Research & Technology Park,1450 South Rolling Road, Suite 3011, Halethorpe, MD 21227.
+Scheduled trainings take place at UMBC's South Campus Research & Technology Park,1450 South Rolling Road, Halethorpe, MD 21227.

-*“BH2 is our multiple-session provider training program that includes a 6-hour instructional and hands-on training that can be implemented with behavioral health clients over a minimum of 4 and up to 8 sessions.
-Training options include learning about behavioral health smoking risks, beliefs and treatment culture factors impacting implementation of smoking cessation, assessment techniques, and the use of NRT/Pharmacotherapy.
+*“BH2 is our multiple-session provider training program that includes a 6-hr instructional and hands-on training that can be implemented with behavioral health (BH) clients over a minimum of 4 and up to 8 sessions.
+Training options include learning about BH smoking risks, beliefs and treatment culture factors impacting implementation of smoking cessation, assessment techniques, and NRT/Pharmacotherapy.
 If providers in your agency want to know how to work with individual clients on their smoking by conducting multiple sessions, or could possibly run a multiple session smoking cessation group, BH2 is the training for you!
-If you are interested in this training, please send an email to email@example.com.
-(Maximum of 20 participants.
-CEUs awarded (approx. 6 credit hours) to attendees who complete the full training.)
+If you are interested, register for one of the trainings listed above.
+If you are interested in a training for your organization(s), send an email to firstname.lastname@example.org.
+(Maximum 20 participants.
+CEUs awarded (approx. 6 credit hrs) to attendees who complete the full training.)

-- ATTENTION MEDICAID PROVIDERS: MDQuit has developed trainings aimed at enhancing health care providers' skills at reaching and intervening with Medicaid enrollees who use tobacco.
-Check out our new SBIRT Training for Medicaid Providers page for more details!
+- ATTENTION MEDICAID PROVIDERS: MDQuit has developed trainings aimed at enhancing healthcare providers' skills at reaching/intervening with Medicaid enrollees who use tobacco.
+Visit our SBIRT Training for Medicaid Providers page for more details!

 Items of Interest and Upcoming Events

-The City of Baltimore Health Department has launched the “311 for tobacco complaints” program, encouraging city residents to call 311 if they witness stores selling to minors, selling individual cigarettes (“loosies”), or placing nicotine product placements behind counters.
+Baltimore City's Health Department has launched the “311 for tobacco complaints” program, encouraging city residents to call 311 if they witness stores selling to minors, selling individual cigarettes (“loosies”), or placing nicotine product placements behind counters.

-- PROVIDERS: Have you heard about the NEW PREGNANCY REWARDS PROGRAM through the Maryland Tobacco Quitline?
-Extended services continue to include 1) 10 pre and post partum sessions 2) Free NRT with prescription.
-Now pregnant smokers can earn up to $90 in gift cards!
+- PROVIDERS: Have you heard about the Maryland Tobacco Quitline's PREGNANCY REWARDS PROGRAM ?
+Extended services continue to include: 10 pre and post partum sessions, and free NRT with prescription.
+Pregnant smokers can earn up to $90 in gift cards!
 Also, providers can take advantage of DHMH's easy to use, brief intervention toolkit by clicking here.

 Are you 18-55 years of age and ready to quit smoking?
-You may be able to join a research study at NIDA, located on the campus of the Johns Hopkins Bayview Medical Center.
+You may be able to join a research study at NIDA, located on the Johns Hopkins Bayview Medical Center campus.
 Click here for details.

 Links to Materials

-The American Lung Association released a new report, State Health Insurance Marketplace Plans: New Opportunities to Help Smokers Quit, reporting that only 17% of marketplace issuers cover all ACA requirements.
-Click to download the report and the appendix for state by state information.
+The American Lung Association released State Health Insurance Marketplace Plans: New Opportunities to Help Smokers Quit, reporting that only 17% of marketplace issuers cover all ACA requirements.
+Download the report and appendix for information by state.

-MDQuit Resource Center Director Dr. DiClemente recently presented at Tuerk Conference on the impact of tobacco use in behavioral health populations.
+MDQuit Director Carlo DiClemente presented on the impact of tobacco use in behavioral health populations.
 Click here to see his presentation.

-The Surgeon General's 50th Anniversary website features The Health Consequences of Smoking--50 Years of Progress: A Report of the Surgeon General, 2014 (Executive Summary and Full Report), as well as Fact Sheets, a Consumer Booklet, and a link to the Video and Podcast Series.
+The Surgeon General's 50th Anniversary website features the 2014 Report of the Surgeon General, as well as Fact Sheets, a Consumer Booklet, and a link to the Video and Podcast Series.

-The Department of Health and Human Services (HHS) has launched BeTobaccoFree.gov -- providing the most up-to-date tobacco-related information from across its agencies.
-Includes information on federal and state laws and policies, health statistics, and evidence-based methods on how to quit.
+BeTobaccoFree.gov is a Department of Health & Human Services (DHHS) website that provides tobacco-related information from across its agencies, including federal and state laws and policies, health statistics, and evidence-based methods on how to quit.

-Wicomico County's Health Department is sharing success stories from its Smoking Cessation Program, and we have posted the video here.
+Wicomico County's Health Department is sharing success stories from its Smoking Cessation Program -- see the video here.

 The Center for Substance Abuse Research (CESAR) at UM-CP posted their recent issue of CESAR FAX, available here.
-They summarize the 2014 Monitoring the Future data on teen nicotine use, showing that 8th and 10th graders are more than twice as likely to report e-cigarette use in the past 30 days compared to tobacco cigarettes (9% versus 4%, 16% versus 7%, respectively).
+They summarize the 2014 Monitoring the Future data on teen nicotine use.

-- In March 2015 the Food and Drug Administration (FDA) revised its black box warning label for Chantix (Varenicline) to include potential negative interactions with alcohol and the possibility of seizure.
-For more information please refer to the official FDA warning found here.
+- In March 2015 the Food & Drug Administration (FDA) revised its black box warning label for Chantix (Varenicline) to include potential negative interactions with alcohol and possibility of seizure.
+Read the official FDA warning here.

-- The Center for Disease Control (CDC) recently released new data in their Morbidity and Mortality Weekly Report (MMWR) which showed smoking rates have dropped in the United States.
-According to the 2013 National Health Interview Survey, smoking prevalence has dropped from 20.9% of adults in 2005 to 17.8%—this is the lowest prevalence seen since this data was first recorded in 1965.
-Read the full report here.
+- Data from the 2013 National Health Interview Survey show that smoking prevalence in the U.S. dropped from 20.9% of adults in 2005 to 17.8%—the lowest prevalence seen since these data were first recorded in 1965.
+Read the CDC's full MMWR here.

 The APA's Division 50 The Addiction Newsletter is highlighting the importance of providing smoking cessation during addiction treatment.
-Find out much more by linking here and scrolling down to page 15.
+Find out more here -- on page 15.

-The 2014 Point-of-Sale Report to the Nation was recently released by researchers at ASPiRE.
-The report provides information regarding the current state of the retail environment including the density and location of tobacco retailers, industry POS marketing tactics, and the availability of various types of tobacco products.
+The 2014 Point-of-Sale Report to the Nation gives information on the retail environment including density and location of tobacco retailers, industry marketing tactics, and availability of various types of tobacco products.